Compiling and Installing Custom PHP Modules in ServBay

 Frequently Asked Questions (FAQ)

-- Q: I get "Cannot find autoconf" or similar errors when compiling?
+- Q: Compilation fails with "Cannot find autoconf" or similar errors?

-- A: This almost always means the ServBay build environment wasn’t properly initialized.
-Return to the “Prerequisites” section above and carefully follow the Recompiling Packages with ServBay documentation.
-Make sure necessary build tools (such as autoconf, automake, libtool, etc.) are installed and properly referenced via environment variables.
-Usually, running the initialization script and restarting your terminal will fix this.
+- A: Almost certainly, ServBay’s build environment was not properly initialized.
+Go back to the "Prerequisites" section above and carefully follow the Rebuilding Packages with ServBay documentation—ensure build tools (autoconf, automake, libtool, etc.) are installed and referenced correctly.
+Usually, re-running ServBay's environment script and restarting your terminal resolves this.

 configure

-script fails, saying it can't find a library or header file?- A: This means a system library or header needed by the module is missing or not found.
+script fails to find a library or header file?- A: This means a required system library/header is missing or its path is not found:

 - For